Tongil Market

 The Tongil Market (Korean: 통일시장; MR: T'ongil sijang), or Unification Market, is a marketplace in Pyongyang, North Korea.
 It is the largest and best-known marketplace in the city.
-The two-story indoor market houses some 2,200 vendors selling agriculture produce, fish, food, clothes, and appliances – including luxury and counterfeit products.
-There are services such as foreign exchange and food courts in each three sections that comprise the marketplace.
-The market was opened in 2003 when North Korean leader Kim Jong-il ordered farmers' markets should be consolidated into larger units.
+The two-story indoor market houses some 2,200 vendors selling agricultural produce, fish, food, clothes, and appliances, including luxury and counterfeit products.
+There are services, such as foreign exchange and food courts, in each of three sections that comprise the marketplace.
+The market was opened in 2003 when North Korean leader Kim Jong-il ordered that farmers' markets should be consolidated into larger units.

 Unlike most other markets in the country, the Tongil Market is clearly visible from the street, and is also accessible by tourists.
 In addition to tourists, the market caters to the elites of Pyongyang, as prices of certain items are high.
 An unofficial market has existed just next to it.

 History

 In March 2003, Kim Jong-il, the leader of North Korea, instructed that farmers' markets should be consolidated into larger units.
 On 3 May, the Cabinet of North Korea promulgated Directive 24, which stated (Article 2) that the Tongil Market shall be established "as an example for the whole country."
 Tongil Market was opened on 1 September.
 Since 2006, North Korea has restricted foreigners' access to markets, but the Tongil Market has remained open to them.
 The Tongil Market, along with other large official markets in Pyongyang, was temporarily closed down for a few weeks in 2009, leaving residents dependent on the informal economy.